Best Things To Do In Coupeville WA

 Coupeville on Whidbey Island sits on Penn Cove, a waterfront downtown that still feels like a small town from the early 1900s.
 This is what makes Coupeville real estate so popular.

-The town’s wooden wharf, tidy Front Street, and views across Puget Sound to the Olympic Mountains make Coupeville an easy day trip or a slow, unpack-the-suitcase kind of stay.
+The town’s wooden wharf, tidy Front Street, and views across Puget Sound to the Cascade Mountains make Coupeville an easy day trip or a slow, unpack-the-suitcase kind of stay.

-Ebey’s Landing, Fort Casey, and the local museums are the anchors for most visitors, and you will find seafood, bakeries, and a surprising amount of public art within two blocks of the water.
+Ebey’s Landing, Fort Casey, and the local trails are the anchors for most visitors, and you will find seafood, bakeries, and a surprising amount of public art within two blocks of the water.

 Where Are The Best Places to Eat in Coupeville?